Triggers, Avoidance, and Nervous System Patterns

 • Certain places, smells, or times of year

-These responses are automatic.
-They happen faster than conscious thought.
+These reactions are automatic—they happen faster than conscious thought (Ogden, Minton, & Pain, 2006).

-Avoidance develops because, at some point, approaching something felt overwhelming, unsafe, or painful.
-The nervous system remembers that and tries to prevent a repeat.
+At some point, approaching the trigger felt overwhelming or unsafe.
+The nervous system remembers and tries to prevent a repeat.

-While avoidance may reduce distress in the short term, it often keeps trauma patterns alive in the long term by reinforcing the belief that the trigger is dangerous.
+While avoidance may reduce distress short-term, it keeps trauma patterns alive long-term by reinforcing the belief that the trigger is dangerous (Levine, 2010).

 • Repeated relationship conflicts